Kristina01111000/Drws_site/README.md

 - On four element metaphysics crop the bottom picture so there isn't a big white space on the page

+Plan is to include 30 day challenge on the first 4 news letters, then not on the others, b/c everyone who signs up for the first 30 days will definitely be doing it/ not be done with it

 emails done: intro , first newsletter

 emails waiting for confirmation (at next meeting): second needs the end of the left column changed, is the tip too long?